GaryCooper-pm/PP2-JavaScript-Quiz/README.md

 Once again [Chris Williams](https://github.com/Chr15w1986) for being on the other end of the phone when I need to talk through issues.

+The [Stack Overflow Community](https://stackoverflow.com/) for providing pointers on storing highscores in local storage.

+Code Explained over on [YouTube](https://www.youtube.com/channel/UC8n8ftV94ZU_DJLOLtrpORA) for inspiration for the question progress bar.

-FINALLY - I dedicate this project to my father in-law Peter Clifford Lees who sadly passed away during the later stages of this project and was unable to see it completed.
+FINALLY - I dedicate this project to my father in-law Peter Clifford Lees who sadly passed away peacefully on 09/03/2022 and was unable to see it completed.
 R.I.P Peter!

 ---